yixuan777/yixuan777.github.io/index.md

 ---
 title: Welcome to my blog
 ---
-This is a place to display my work
+This is a space to display my work